Drive-Up COVID-19 Testing

 However, individuals also have the right to have testing that they do not wish to submit to insurance or the government for reimbursement.
 For such individuals only, Allergy, Asthma, & Immunology Medical Group provides an alternative option where you can conveniently shop and pay online.
 This option is only for individuals who want to pay directly for the testing and do not want to seek reimbursement from their insurance carrier or the government.
 You understand that Services purchased under or through this website are solely your financial responsibility.

-Please note that Allergy, Asthma, & Immunology Medical Group is unable to provide you with a receipt that contains the basic information generally required by health plans for reimbursement.
+Please note that Allergy, Asthma, & Immunology Medical Group is unable to provide you with a Super Bill that contains the basic information generally required by health plans for reimbursement.
+We can provide you a simple receipt - please text or email your requests.

 Why test at your site?

 Convenience and Accuracy.
 Our facility is located in Ventura, where you can simply drive to our parking lot, park in an empty spot, and one of our staff will come to your car window obtain the testing specimen.
 The whole process takes 10 minutes or less.
-Our laboratory uses FDA Authorized Laboratory Equipment to perform PCR testing, thus we are able to provide our patients with results by the end of the day, typically between 9-11pm.
-We have also secured validated & FDA authorized rapid antibody test kits with high sensitivity and specificity, so you can be assured that your test results are accurate and reliable.
-Rapid antibody test results are available in just 10 minutes while you wait in your car.
+Our laboratory uses FDA Authorized Laboratory Equipment to perform PCR testing, thus we are able to provide our patients with results by the end of the day, typically before Midnight.
+We have also secured validated & FDA authorized rapid antigen and antibody test kits with high sensitivity and specificity, so you can be assured that your test results are accurate and reliable.
+Rapid antigen and antibody test results are available in just 10 minutes.

 What Testing Methods for COVID-19 do you offer?